bagnaram/bagnaram.github.io/_posts/2019-10-18-taiwan-japan.md

 </div>

 # Day 3 - Hsinchu to Lukang
 The breakfast in Hsinchu was at the hotel.
 This was my first experience with the Taiwanese breakfast spread.
 This hotel had quite an assortment of breakfast choices.
-I ended up trying the congee and egg omelettes.
+I ended up trying the congee and egg omelets.
 We loaded the bikes and started for our ride continuing south.
 We rode out towards the sea and broke view of the ocean for the first time!
 The trail paralleled the ocean for quite a while.
 During our resting spots, we had passion fruits to try for the first time.
 It was a good refreshment because the inside of the fruit is light and juicy.
 You suck it out by puncturing a hole.
 As we continued riding, we saw some nice countryside for the first time and we stopped at a famous salt factory called Taiyen Tongxiao Tourist Park.
 This area has many salt-related products including coffee and ice cream!
 We continued riding and the scenery opened up to rice fields and narrow country roads.
 The next stop was Giant manufacturing facility.
 Although many bicycles are presently built in China, it was a nice experience to see the headquarters of Giant Cycling World.
 Our lunch was at another roadside restaurant which we ate family style.
 We continued riding the afternoon through vast landscapes and stopped at various convince stores along the way.
 Our accommodation was in Lukang at the Unified Lugang Cultural and Creative Center.
 It is directly across from Lukang Stadium.
 We arrived in the evening in time to rest and have a nice banquet family style dinner.
 This place had some delicious pork soup and a few other items like tea.
 We were able to explore the city after dinner.
 I needed sunglasses and surprisingly, the local Giant store was still open.
-I purchased some and met the rest of the group to eat pork buns, explore a local temple, and try oyster omelette street food.
+I purchased some and met the rest of the group to eat pork buns, explore a local temple, and try oyster omelet street food.

 <div class="pa-carousel-widget" style="width:960px; height: 512px; display:none;"
   data-link="https://photos.app.goo.gl/HmgXxZVAhq4n23ts7"